Shreeram77/ChessEngine/README.md

 # Shreeram Engine

-A Perft-validated chess engine written from scratch in C++, featuring alpha-beta search, transposition tables, Zobrist hashing, and a full-stack web interface connected through a custom UCI bridge.
+A Perft-validated chess engine written from scratch in **C++20**, featuring Alpha-Beta Pruning, Quiescence Search, Transposition Tables, Zobrist Hashing, and a full-stack web interface communicating through a custom UCI-based bridge.

+---

+## At a Glance

+- Perft-validated through depth 5 (**4,865,609** canonical positions)
+- Reduced search nodes by **86%** (**9,322 → 1,303**) using Alpha-Beta Pruning
+- Full-stack web interface connected to the C++ engine through a custom UCI bridge

+---

 ## Live Demo